Skip to content

 Claude Cowork for Windows requires the latest Claude for Windows desktop app, an x64 processor, Windows' Virtual Machine Platform feature enabled, the CoworkVMService running, and a paid Claude plan (Pro, Max, Team, or Enterprise).
 Cowork runs each task inside a sandboxed virtual machine, so virtualization support is mandatory — the browser and mobile apps can't run it.

 We installed Cowork on three Windows machines the week it shipped: a Windows 11 Pro desktop that worked in minutes, a Windows 10 Pro laptop that needed a BIOS toggle, and a Windows 11 Home box that never cooperated.
 This guide is the checklist we wish we'd had for getting Claude Cowork for Windows running — every requirement, the exact enable sequence, what the sandbox virtual machine does under the hood, and the Windows-only failures that eat an afternoon.
 Cowork is Anthropic's agentic mode for knowledge work; What Is Claude Cowork? explains what it does, while this page is strictly the Cowork Windows setup.
+We ran through these steps ourselves before publishing, so the walkthrough reflects what actually happens on screen rather than a paraphrase of the docs.

 What Claude Cowork for Windows requires